appsmithorg/appsmith-docs/website/docs/advanced-concepts/version-control-with-git/best-practices.md

 - Select a branching model that aligns with your team's workflow and project requirements.
 Popular models like [GitFlow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow), [GitHub Flow](https://docs.github.com/en/get-started/using-github/github-flow), and [Trunk-Based Development](https://www.atlassian.com/continuous-delivery/continuous-integration/trunk-based-development) offer different approaches suited for various scenarios.

-- Developers should create separate `feature` branches for implementing features and improvements.
+- Create different feature branches from the `Staging` branch and merge them into `Staging` regularly through pull requests.

-- Create a `staging` branch for testing features.
-Merge feature branches into this branch and raise pull requests to `master` after testing.
+- Create a `Staging` branch for testing features.
+Once a milestone is completed, merge the `Staging` branch into the `master` branch via a pull request.

 - Reserve the `master` branch for production-ready code.
 Only merge thoroughly tested and reviewed changes into this branch to ensure stability.

 - To prevent accidental commits, make the `master` branch protected from [Git settings](/advanced-concepts/version-control-with-git/reference/git-settings).

-- If you are self-hosting Appsmith and want to stick with an older platform version in `production` while you test that your apps are compatible with an updated `release`.
-You can create a new branch, fire up a Docker container running the latest version of Appsmith, and test and tweak it without affecting your production deployment.
+- If you have configured a multi-instance setup, manually pull the `master` branch in the *Production* instance to deploy changes.
+If you are an enterprise user, set up [Git CD](/advanced-concepts/version-control-with-git/cd-with-git) to automatically pull and deploy the `master` branch.

-- To prevent conflicts, multiple developers should avoid editing the UI on the same page, even across different branches.
+- To prevent conflicts, multiple developers should avoid making changes to the same UI elements on the same page, even if they are working on different branches

 - Keep branches and pull requests short-lived to streamline the development process and minimize conflicts.